git/git.github.io/rev_news/drafts/edition-34.md

 as Junio had told Haaris, for functions that parse config files to die in case of errors.

-It appears that those functions are also use to parse .gitmodules files and that these files are often commited into git repositories, so that these files are not always easy to fix if they are malformed.
+It appears that those functions are also used to parse `.gitmodules` files and that these files are often committed into Git repositories, so that these files are not always easy to fix if they are malformed.

 ### Support